 Signs and Symptoms of Cervical Disc Degeneration

-- Limited movement
+- Limited Mobility

-- Muscle stiffness
+- Muscle Weakness

-- Worsening pain with movement
+- Worsening Pain with Movement

 If you are experiencing neck pain and suspect cervical disc degeneration, seek professional treatment.
 Regardless of the source of your pain, we will work with you to determine the right treatment plan for your needs.
 For more information on cervical disc degeneration or to schedule an appointment, contact Hunt Spinal Care today.